 1. Reduced energy levels and libido

 Testosterone is a key hormone for the development of the male reproductive system.
 It is also associated with muscle mass and body hair.
-Fluctuation in levels is the leading reason for miserable husband syndrome because it usually causes low sex drive, loss of bone density, headaches and erectile dysfunction.
+Fluctuation in levels is the leading reason for miserable husband syndrome because it usually causes low sex drive, loss of bone density, headaches, and erectile dysfunction.
 Men can get extremely cranky and moody due to hormonal or biochemical changes in their bodies leading to problems in your marital life.

 2. Marital conflict

-3. Poor lifestyle choices
+3. Poor lifestyle choices indicate an irritable husband

-Another leading sign of irritable husband syndrome is his lifestyle choices.
-Change in appetite or even marital conflict can trigger irritability in a man and put him at risk of several diseases from diabetes and heart attack to cancer and a weak immune system.
+Are you wondering: Why is my husband so miserable all the time?
+It’s probably due to the careless life he has been living full of booze and unhealthy eating habits.
+Poor lifestyle is another leading sign of irritable husband syndrome.
+A change in appetite can trigger irritability in a man and put him at risk of several diseases from diabetes and heart attack to cancer and a weak immune system.

 The man’s physical health worsens over time thereby affecting his mood and your relationship.
-Change in diet or protein levels, lack of exercise, smoking or alcohol consumption causes changes in brain chemistry that can damage your husband’s physical health, which will eventually lead to him becoming miserable or irritable.
+Change in diet or protein levels, lack of exercise, smoking, or alcohol consumption causes changes in brain chemistry that can damage your husband’s physical health, which will eventually lead to him becoming miserable or irritable.